slsa-framework/slsa/docs/use-cases/index.md

 <span class="subtitle">

 The following are some typical cases to explore how SLSA compliance can provide protection.
-In each, we’ve detailed goals that users need to meet, how organisations can use the SLSA framework to help meet them, and limitations that might be faced.
+In each, we’ve detailed goals that users need to meet, how organizations can use the SLSA framework to help meet them, and limitations that might be faced.

 </span>